 Cool-downs are a great place to play songs you may never play during your actual ride, especially in theme rides.
 I’ve ended with Frank Sinatra’s “New York, New York,” Edith Piaff’s “Non, Je Ne Regrette Rien,” and some humorous tracks that send my riders home with a smile.

 My favorite cool-down song of all time is “Too Far” by Nacho Sotomayor.
-It’s 152 bpm, so if you ride to the beat, it’s not too fast or too slow at 76 rpm.
+It’s 152 bpm, so if you ride to the beat, it’s not too fast or too slow at 76 rpm—it’s also easy to dissociate from the beat.
 It’s peaceful, calming, hypnotic.
 Just close your eyes and you can imagine walking on a beach at sunset with gently lapping waves tickling your toes.
 Your heart rate and breathing have no choice but to subside and your mouth has no choice but to smile.

 What are your warm-up and cool-down secrets or favorite songs?
 Please share them in the comments below.

 ICA members can access the two bucket playlists below.
-The warm-up bucket currently has about 250 songs and the cool-down bucket 470 songs.
+The warm-up bucket currently has about 500 songs and the cool-down bucket has around 900 songs.
 I am constantly adding to them as I discover new tracks.
 There is some crossover between the two playlists as there are songs that work well for both a warm-up and a cool-down, again, depending on the profile, objective, and message.